scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 As long as the defined kernel function is restricted to the class of stencils outlined in the documentation, it will be specialized; otherwise the program will still run in pure Python.

-An example using our stencil specializer's constructs is shown in Figure :ref:`example`.
+An example using our stencil specializer's constructs is shown in Figure :ref:`exampleapp`.

 Specializer Writers
 ...................